Q: I've been hearing a lot about sunscreens lately and some potentially hearmful ingredients in them. Are Jack Black sunscreens safe?

 Alcohol is not all bad.
 In fact, most skin care products do contain some type of alcohol even if they claim to be "alcohol-free".

 This is because there are both moisturizing alcohols and more drying alcohols.
-When skin care product labels read "alcohol free" it means they are free of the stronger, harsher types of alcohol called ethyl alcohol (aka: grain alcohol), SD Alcohol, or Alcohol Denaturant.
+When skin care product labels read "alcohol-free" it means they are free of the stronger, harsher types of alcohol called ethyl alcohol (aka: grain alcohol), SD Alcohol, or Alcohol Denaturant.
 These alcohols are considered harsh because they can dry and irritate skin.

-However, "Alcohols" in general are a huge, diverse family of ingredients (with different names and varying effects on the skin), and there are many types of very beneficial, moisturizing, non-irritating alcohols used in skin care, hair care and shaving products.
+However, "alcohols" in general are a huge, diverse family of ingredients (with different names and varying effects on the skin), and there are many types of very beneficial, moisturizing, non-irritating alcohols used in skin care, hair care and shaving products.
 And just because a product claims to be "alcohol-free", it may still contain emollient alcohols called fatty alcohols–like cetyl, stearyl, cetearyl and lanolin alcohol–which provide skin and hair benefits.
 Rather than dry or damage, these alcohols actually provide beneficial moisture and hydration.

 Our advice: check to see what type of alcohol a product contains before making your decision.